When are scores changing?

 How can you see your new scores?

 You can see your new scores by searching for an item.
 Everything you add to your journal from today onward should have the updated scores.
 However, for meals you've added to your journal in the past, you may need to tap the meal to refresh your score (we're working on a fix for this).
-Day scores should automatically update to reflect your new scores.
+ZOE Scores should automatically update to reflect your new scores.

 How did we make these improvements?